 Licence conditions to be imposed Licence condition details Retail closure period Section 11A of the Liquor Act 2007 applies to this licence.
 Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
 The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.
 Restricted trading & Consumption on premises NYE (except airport, catering, other public entertainment venue, vessel - std) Good Friday 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area) Christmas Day 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area) December 31 st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later Note: Trading is also allowed at other times on Good Friday and Christmas Day if authorised by an extended trading authorisation.
 Liquor can only be served with or ancillary to a meal in a dining area after 5:00 AM on Good Friday and Christmas Day.
-Plan of management The premises is to be operated at all times in accordance with the Plan of Management dated July 2023 as may be varied from time to time after consultation with NSW Police.
+Restricted trading & - Good Friday: Normal trading NYE (airport, catering - std) - Christmas Day: Normal trading Consumption on premises - December 31st: Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later Plan of management The premises is to be operated at all times in accordance with the Plan of Management dated August 2023 as may be varied from time to time after consultation with NSW Police.
 A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor & Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority.
+Liquor Accord The licensee must join and be an active participant in the Albury Local Liquor Accord